evmcnb/quartz/content/Pearls/Septic Arthritis.md

 *S. aureus, Streps, Haemphilus, N. gonorrhoeae, E coli*

-Red hot, swollen joint with a limited range of motion
+Red hot, swollen joint with a limited range of motion.
+The **Kocher** criteria for the diagnosis of septic arthritis:
+- fever >38.5 degrees C
+- non-weight bearing
+- raised ESR
+- raised WCC

 Infection of tissues and [[Pearls/Bone|Bone]] surrounding prosthetic joint - *Staph aureus* and *Staph epidermidis*

-Treatment typically involves joint aspiration for culture and analysis, along with antibiotics tailored to the specific pathogen.
+Treatment typically involves joint aspiration for culture and analysis, along with IV antibiotics empirically until sensitivities are known.

 In severe cases, surgical intervention may be necessary to drain the infected joint.